xyflow/node-collision-algorithms/README.md

 ## Benchmark Results

 > [!IMPORTANT]
-> Every benchmark is incomplete.
-Always expect flaws in either the implementation or in the measurement of results!
+> Every benchmark is incomplete and flawed.
+Always expect mistakes, either in the implementation, the test environment, or in the method of measurement.

 TBD